Synchronization Architecture¶

 - Pure delegation wrapper (no state caching)

-- Does NOT cache _result
+- Does NOT cache _result, _exception, _done, or _cancelled

 - All state queries delegate directly to underlying concurrent.futures.Future